rusticlion/PortRoyal/codebase_dump.md

     -- With the wind (same direction): reduce travel time if travelDirection == windDirection then
-        windModifier = -0.5  -- Half a week faster with the wind -- Against the wind (sailing into the wind): +1 week elseif travelDirection == oppositeOf[windDirection] then
+        windModifier = Constants.GAME.WIND_WITH  -- Faster with the wind
+    -- Against the wind (sailing into the wind): +1 week elseif travelDirection == oppositeOf[windDirection] then
-        windModifier = 1
+        windModifier = Constants.GAME.WIND_AGAINST
     -- Perpendicular to wind: no modifier
     else
         windModifier = 0